 Current Class Schedule

-As of February 1st, 2021 we have re-opened classes to existing members.
+The class schedule below is current as of January 2023.
 We are currently offering Intro classes, with a new one starting most months.
-Currently Intro classes run either on Wednesday nights or Saturday afternoons.
+Currently Intro classes Saturday afternoons.
 Click here to see our current schedule of Intro classes.

 Ars Gladii classes are taught by a group of experienced instructors with a wide-range of backgrounds and experiences in martial arts (both as HEMA-ists and more traditional fighting arts), sports, and fitness instruction.
 Each class is taught by at least one instructor, usually in combination with one or more assistant instructors.